-Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
-The technical provisions represent the present value of the benefits members are entitled to based on pensionable service to the valuation date.
-This is assessed using the assumptions agreed between the Trustee and the Employer and set out in the Statement of Funding Principles, which is available to Scheme members on request.
+Under Section 222 of the Pensions Act 2004, every Scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
+The technical provisions represent the present value of the benefits members are entitled to base on pensionable service to the valuation date.
+This is assessed at least every 3 years using the assumptions agreed between the Trustee and the Employer and set out in the Statement of Funding Principles, which is available to Scheme members on request.

-The most recent full actuarial valuation of the Scheme was carried out by Neil Mobbs (previous scheme actuary, resigned 17 November 2014) as at 31 March 2013.
-This showed that on that date the value of the Technical Provisions was: £2,462 million.
-The value of the assets at that date was: £2,441 million.
+The most recent full actuarial valuation of the Scheme was carried out by Crawford Taylor as at 31 March 2016.
+This showed that on that date the value of the Technical Provisions was: £2,968 million.
+The value of the assets at that date was: £2,931 million.
+The technical provisions funding level was therefore 99%.

-An estimate of the Scheme's financial position was calculated as at 31 March 2015, based on the results of the most recent full actuarial valuation.
-This showed that on that date the estimated value of the Technical Provisions was: £2,699 million.
-The value of the assets at that date was: £2,945 million.
+An estimate of the Scheme's financial position was carried out at 15 July 2016.
+This showed that on that date the value of the Technical Provisions was: £3,311 million.
+The value of the assets at that date was: £3,326 million.
+The technical provisions funding level was therefore 100%.

-The method and significant actuarial assumptions used to determine the technical provisions were set by Neil Mobbs and are as follows (all assumptions adopted are set out in the Appendix to the Statement of Funding Principles):
+The value of technical provisions is based on assumptions about various factors that will influence the Scheme in future, such as the levels of investment return, when members will retire and how long members will live.
+The method and significant actuarial assumptions used to determine the technical provisions were set by the Trustee after taking advice from Crawford Taylor and are as follows (all assumptions adopted are set out in the Appendix to the Statement of Funding Principles):